juxtapos/remotecontrol.js/README.md

 ## Connection Handling

+Better read the source.

    * Host application sends a 'register' message to the touch remote app.
    * Host application sends a 'getToken' message to touchremote app, which answers with a  'receiveToken' message.
    * Remote application sends a 'supplyToken' message to the touchremote app, which answers with a 'tokenAccepted' message, if this token is known: it was previously issued to a host application and is still valid.

+## Next Steps

+   * Refactor the host application script code to library, implement event interface.
+   * Refactor the remote application script code to library.
+   * Add configuration for server and example applications.
+   * Handle disconnects properly.